peteroupc/peteroupc.github.io/exporand.md

 <a id=Introduction></a>
 ## Introduction

 This page introduces an implementation of _partially-sampled_ exponential random numbers.
-Called _e-rands_ in this document, they represent incomplete numbers whose contents are determined only when necessary, making them have potentially arbitrary precision.
+Called _e-rands_ in this document, they represent incomplete numbers whose contents are determined only when necessary, making them have potentially arbitrary precision.  [**See the section "Code" for sample Python code**](#Code).

 Moreover, this document includes methods that operate on e-rands in a way that uses only uniform random bits, and without relying on floating-point arithmetic (except for conversion purposes in the example method `exprand`).
 Also, the methods support e-rands with an arbitrary rate parameter (&lambda;) greater than 0.